uwmadisoncals/cals-main-plugins/category-posts/readme.txt

 PHP 5.2 is very old and any support for it from the php developers had ended more then 5 years ago [php.net/eol.php](http://php.net/eol.php).
 We know there are peopel how use PHP 5.2 [wordpress.org/about/stats](https://wordpress.org/about/stats/) and we can't imagine this people will have no other problems, if they don't update.

+= You check the PHP version with phpversion(), but the widget don't work = Check also the .htaccess file, if there is an entry for an older PHP version.

 == Screenshots ==
-1. The widget configuration dialog.
-2. Front end of the widget using a default WordPress Theme.
+1. SVG icons support and hover effects
+2. Template to arrange the post details
 3. Use shortcode [catposts] in the content and edit options in the customizer.
+4. The widget configuration dialog.
+5. Front end of the widget using a default WordPress Theme.

 == Changelog ==
 [Read more on our blog ...](http://tiptoppress.com/category/category-posts-widget?utm_source=wordpress_org&utm_campaign=changelog_cpw&utm_medium=web)

+= 4.8 - January 22th 2018 =
+* SVG icon support for post formats
+* Template to arrange the post details
+* Premade Templates
+* Date format: Time since plublished
+* Filter by post status: Published, scheduled, private
+* Hover effect: SVG icon

 = 4.7.4 - October 21th 2017 =
 * Bugfix for filter by post status (note private)